India News | Dense Fog, Cold Wave Grip Swathes of North, Northwest India | LatestLY

-New Delhi, Dec 26 (PTI) Dense to very dense fog swept over parts of the country's north and northwest on Monday with the Met department predicting the conditions to persist over the next few days.
+New Delhi, Dec 26 (PTI) Delhi and neighbouring plains shivered under a "severe" cold on Monday and large swathes of them battled a dense to very dense fog as the Met department predicted the conditions to persist over the next few days.

-A severe cold wave gripped the region with temperatures plummeting in several towns and cities.
+A severe cold wave gripped the region with the maximum temperature plummeting 10 degrees below normal in Delhi.

 In Delhi, dense fog lowered visibility to 50 metres in some areas, affecting road and rail traffic.